WolfeyWolfey/EVE-Production-Calculator/README.md

 ### Directories
 - **data/** - Contains JSON data files
-  - `ships.json` - Data for all ship types, requirements and details
+  - **ships/** - Faction-specific ship data organized into separate files
+    - `ships_gallente.json` - Gallente ships data
+    - `ships_amarr.json` - Amarr ships data
+    - `ships_caldari.json` - Caldari ships data
+    - `ships_ore.json` - ORE faction ships data
+    - `ships_capital.json` - Capital ships data
   - `ore.json` - Data for asteroid ores and their refined mineral yields
   - `PI_Components.json` - Data for Planetary Interaction (PI) materials
   - `capitalcomponents.json` - Data for capital ship components
+  - `components.json` - Data for ship components
+  - `blueprint_ownership.json` - Blueprint configuration data

 ## Extending the Application

 The modular design makes it easy to add new features:

 1. To add new ore types or update existing data, modify `data/ore.json`
-2. To add new ship blueprints, add entries to `data/ships.json` following the existing pattern
+2. To add new ship blueprints, add entries to the appropriate faction file in `data/ships/` following the existing pattern
+3. To add new factions, create a new JSON file in the ships directory following the established schema
-3. To add production chains for other capital ships, add entries to the capital_ships section in `data/ships.json`
+4. To add production chains for other capital ships, add entries to `data/ships/ships_capital.json`
-4. To add new PI components, modify the `data/PI_Components.json` file with the appropriate data structure
+5. To add new PI components, modify the `data/PI_Components.json` file with the appropriate data structure

 ## Data Storage